NicholasMontalbano/apt_finder_streeteasy_scrape/README.md

 Webscraper for StreetEasy rental data.
 Can be customized for different neighborhoods and amenitites by editing the URL in the code.
 Output is data/streeteasy.csv.

 #### 02_travel.py
 Retrieves routing information using Geoapify to determine travel time, directions, and number of subway lines from each apartment to a preset list of destinations.
 Code can be customized to add as many destinations as desired and mode of transportation (default is subway).
+Geoapify API is required.
 Input is data/streeteasy.csv and output is data/apt_csv.csv.

 #### 03_metrics.py
 Retrieves park access data from NYC Council Data Team Park Equity github to determine amount of acres of park accessible within a 15-minute walk of the apartment's census tract.
 Also deteremines the number of NYPD arrests that have occurred in the apartment's census tract for the current year.
 Input is data/apt_csv.csv and output is data/apt_metrics.csv.